 Creating Functions for the Jython Library

-In this section the probe.py will be transformed into a user function and be expanded to load multiple channels from the Himawari-8 satellite.
-Later, these data will then be used in a cloud algorithm.
+In this section, a function called probe will be created, which can be expanded to load multiple channels from the GOES-17 satellite.
+Later, these data will be used in a cloud algorithm.
 The goal of this section is to provide the user with the knowledge base that will enable them to create their own functions to meet their research needs.

 Using the Jython Library, create a new function called probe().

-In Main Display, select Tools -> Formulas -> Jython Library to open the Jython Library.
+In the Main Display, select Tools -> Formulas -> Jython Library to open the Jython Library.

 In the left panel of the Jython Library, select Local Jython -> User’s Library.